 Note that you must already have registered a device for multifactor authentication before you can complete the steps below.

 You must be approved by your Responsibility Center Account Administrator to access restricted network resources using Secure Remote Access with the Cisco IPSec VPN client.
 Contact the Technology Help Desk at 412-624-HELP to request the service.

 Prior to installing the Cisco IPSec VPN application, you must obtain the following:

-- a pre-shared text key (provided by your department’s IT administrator or Responsibility Center administrator)
+- A pre-shared text key (provided by your department’s IT administrator or RC Administrator)

-- group name information (provided by your department’s IT administrator or Responsibility Center administrator)
+- Group name information (provided by your department’s IT administrator or RC Administrator)

 You must also have administrative privileges to your computer, and it must meet the following requirements: